 The Croma is their top of the line diatonic and it is another striking looking harp, with a clear acrylic comb and satin black covers.
 It features a traditional sandwich construction, with covers shaped like their Juke model, but lacking the Marine Band-like slots at the ends.
 Also like the Juke, it features slightly thicker reedplates, which help to make the tone a little more aggressive, although in the case of the Choma they are also chrome plated.
 Reed adjustment is excellent and all the overblows were quite easy to hit right out of the box, but I'm sure hardcore overblowers will probably want to lower the reed action a little further.
 The overblows are also particularly stable and not prone to the squeakiness that affects some harps, presumably due to the little dots of clear nail polish that have been added to the corners of the mid-range reeds.
 Hmm - I wonder where they got that idea??
 (Here's a hint.)
 My only criticism of this harmonica is that out of all the Bends diatonics I've sampled, the Croma seems to have the least consistent tuning, perhaps due in part to the aforementioned treatment of the reeds in the middle octave.
 All in all though, I think this is an instrument that could be very popular with both traditional and cutting edge players.
 Currently only available in the keys of G, A, C and D.

-Unfortunately, Bends ceased manufacturing earlier this year, due to financial problems.
+Unfortunately, Bends ceased manufacturing in 2011, due to financial problems.
 Some retailers still have stocks of certain Bends instruments, but once they are sold out, that's it.

 |Return to Reviews Index||Return to Main Index|